magento/devdocs/guides/v2.0/cloud/before/before-workspace-file-sys-owner.md

 #### Previous step: {#mage-owner-about-group}
 [Enable SSH keys]({{ page.baseurl }}cloud/before/before-workspace-ssh.html)

-To enable the web server to write files and directories in the Magento file system but to also maintain *ownership* by the Magento file system owner, both users must be in the same group.
+To enable the web server to write files and directories in the Magento file system but to also maintain *ownership* by the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}, both users must be in the same group.
 This is necessary so both users can share access to Magento files, including files created using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} or other web-based utilities.

-You need to create a new {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} and put that user in the web server's group.
+You need to create a new Magento file system owner and put that user in the web server's group.
 If you use an existing user account, we recommend the user account has a strong password for security reasons.

 ## Create the Magento file system owner {#mage-owner-create-user}
 Create the Magento file system owner with a strong password.
 Magento file system owner is another term for the *command-line user*.